Spotting during ovulation: everything you need to know!

 Why does bleeding occur during ovulation?

-Differentiating between ovulation and non-ovulation bleeding
+Differentiating between ovulation bleeding and other types of bleeding

 Ovulation spotting and implantation spotting